christosgalano/christosgalano.github.io/_posts/2022-12-09-wordpress-on-azure-deployment.md

 ---
 title: "WordPress on Azure: Part 3 - Deployment"
-excerpt: "The purpose of this series of articles will be about utilizing Azure, Bicep, and GitHub to host, monitor, and test a WordPress site."
+excerpt: "In today’s blog post, we look into the deployment of our Azure infrastructure and the configuration of the application."
 header:
-  image: /assets/images/wordpress-on-azure-deployment.png
+  image: /assets/images/wordpress-on-azure/deployment.jpg
-  teaser: /assets/images/wordpress-on-azure-deployment.png
+  teaser: /assets/images/wordpress-on-azure/deployment.jpg
+related: true
 categories:
   - github
   - azure